LutzLange/ecs-multi-account-demo/Readme.md

 TODO:
 - check connectivity section
-- ALL_PROXY var needs to be included on the shell task to point to ztunnel
-- istioctl add-service needs to be exposed in the guide
 - connectivity test between ecs shell and ecs echo before applying policy
 - improve call-from-ecs.sh to display with jq and only response and host.
 - check and improve policy section